 “The very damaging, frightening part of postpartum is the lack of perspective and the lack of priority and understanding what is really important.” – Brooke Shields

 Do you ever look back at a picture and feel invaded by a rush of emotions?
-The picture above of me, Lorena, and my 10 day old son, Lennox, is one of those pictures.
-Nostalgic is the first feeling that arises because it feels like it was just taken yesterday.
-Fast forward almost 17 months later and this cute, little, sleeping-burrito is now a goofy, handsome, tantrum-throwing toddler.
+The photo above of me, Lorena, and my ten-day-old son, Lennox, is one of those pictures.
+Nostalgic is the first feeling that arises because it feels like it was taken yesterday.
+Fast forward almost 17 months later, and this cute, little, sleeping-burrito is now a goofy, handsome, tantrum-throwing toddler.
 To say time went fast is an understatement.
 I remember when he was first born, everyone and their mother would tell me "enjoy it while you can, they grow up so fast."
 This comment baffled me.
 Fast?
 What is fast about the lack of sleep, the constant perfume of spit-up, the sore-breasts, the never-ending cleaning for all those friends and family members who couldn't resist visiting— even though in a few weeks they wouldn't even remember you and your baby exist?
-Fast was the way I walked my newborn in his stroller to get him to calm down and finally (maybe) sleep, all 5 days after a C-section.
+Fast was the way I walked my newborn in his stroller to get him to calm down and finally (maybe) sleep, all five days after a C-section.
 Fast was how quick I learned to swaddle a fussy newborn and rock him to sleep for an hour- until he woke up upon setting him down.
 Fast was how quickly I threw things into closets and drawers when visitors came to see us.
 Fast were the stretches of sleep I (sometimes) got.
 Fast was how soon Carlos (my significant other) returned to work and left me solely responsible for this tiny, little creature.
 Nonetheless, looking back on the past 17 months, I have no idea where the time went.

 She said he was so calm and that she can tell he is so loved.
 Carlos is a natural when it comes to parenting, probably due to the fact he raised half of his 17 (yes, 17) nieces and nephews.
 I, however, must have been putting on a good act.
-Teresa told us that as a newborn photographer, calm is not usually the case with some newborns, especially those of first time parents.
+Teresa told us that as a newborn photographer, calm is not usually the case with some newborns, especially those of first-time parents.
 She said she could feel the tension in some first-time families which is reflected in the newborn.
 I remember wanting to curl into a ball and weep.
-She couldn't be talking about my son could she?
+She couldn't be talking about my son, could she?
 Her words started to break me down and the more we talked, the harder it became to force a smile.
 I was trying so hard to mask my feelings from her - and myself - but I could tell that she felt the unhappiness in my eyes.

-It wasn't until my two week check-up for my C-section incision that I realized how severe my unhappiness was, and to be honest unhappy wasn't the correct term.
-I felt miserable, disconnected, and started having dark feelings that I was embarrassed to tell anyone about.
+It wasn't until my two-week check-up for my C-section incision that I realized how severe my unhappiness was, and to be honest unhappy wasn't the correct term.
+I felt miserable, disconnected, and started having dark feelings that I was embarrassed to reveal.
 After my OB-GYN examined my incision, she sat me down and asked me how I was doing.
 I lost it.
-I couldn't control my tears and she just stood next to me and rubbed my shoulder.
+I couldn't control my tears, and she just stood next to me and rubbed my shoulder.
 Once I finally composed myself, I told her I thought I was having a bad case of the baby blues due to my hormones changing and my lack of sleep.
 She proceeded to tell me that that was a possibility.
-She informed me that most mothers go through the baby blues, a series of mood swings after postpartum, however, they usually subside after two weeks.
+She informed me that most mothers go through the baby blues, a series of mood swings after postpartum; however, they usually subside after two weeks.
 I was going on my third week, and she was worried that what I was experiencing was something more: Postpartum Depression.
 She handed me a folder of information on PPD, prescribed 25 mg of Zoloft and said she wanted to schedule a follow-up appointment in two weeks to see how I was doing.

 Thank you for letting me share part of my story.
 Writing this brought me to tears as I remember how scary it felt those first couple weeks of motherhood, but I am honored to be able to write about such a taboo subject.
-Today, as the mother of a 17 month old, I still struggle with moments of PPD, but now I know how to control these moments and not let them push me down to a depressed-state.
-I welcome anyone who would like to share their story with me or simply talk with me about their feelings.
+Today, as the mother of a 17-month-old, I still struggle with moments of PPD, but now I know how to control these moments and not let them push me down to a depressed-state.
+I welcome anyone who would like to share their story with me or just talk with me about their feelings.
 Please do not hesitate.
 Having a listening ear and a support system is one of the best ways to push past PPD.